ingadhoc/miscellaneous/base_ux/README.rst

 =======

 Several Improvements:
+    * New button to archive/unarchive a mail template in mail template form view.
     * New button to archive/unarchive a company in company form view.
     * New button to add/remove a window action as a contextual action in the windows source model.
     * If a partner is Actived/Archived will be tracked in its message log.